GoogleCloudPlatform/spanner-migration-tool/sources/oracle/README.md

 HarbourBridge can be run directly on a Oracle database (via go's database/sql package).

-The following examples assume a `harbourbridge` alias has been setup as described in the [Installing HarbourBridge](https://github.com/GoogleCloudPlatform/spanner-migration-tool#installing-spanner-migration-tool) section of the main README.
+The following examples assume a `harbourbridge` alias has been setup as described in the [Installing Spanner migration tool](https://github.com/GoogleCloudPlatform/spanner-migration-tool#installing-spanner-migration-tool) section of the main README.

 ### Directly connecting to an Oracle database